Destination Connection Options

 Expand for instructions

 The self-service functionality is not available by default.
-Contact your Fivetran account manager to enable this functionality for you.
+Contact our support team to enable this functionality for you.

 Find connection service name